Independent operator-agent review

 Claude Code

-Best for: IDE/codebase assistance
+Best for: Deep codebase assistance and coding-agent workflows

 Cursor

-Best for: AI-native code editor
+Best for: AI-native editor experience

 OpenAI Assistants/Responses API